intel/llvm/sycl/doc/design/VirtualFunctions.md

 ### Changes to the SYCL header files

-New compile-time properties `indirectly_callable` and `calls_indirectly` should be implemented in accordance with the corresponding [design document][2]:
+New compile-time properties `indirectly_callable_in` and `assume_indirect_calls_to` should be implemented in accordance with the corresponding [design document][2]:

-- `indirectly_callable` property should lead to emission of `"indirectly-callable"="set"` function attribute, where "set" is a string representation of the property template parameter.
+- `indirectly_callable_in` property should lead to emission of `"indirectly-callable"="set"` function attribute, where "set" is a string representation of the property template parameter.
-- `calls_indirectly` property should lead to emission of `"calls-indirectly"="set1,set2"`, where "set1" and "set2" are string
+- `assume_indirect_calls_to` property should lead to emission of `"calls-indirectly"="set1,set2"`, where "set1" and "set2" are string
   representations of the property template parameters.

 In order to convert a type to a string, [\__builtin_sycl_unique_stable_name][3] could be used.

-The `calls_indirectly` compile-time property accepts a list of types which identify virtual functions set.
+The `assume_indirect_calls_to` compile-time property accepts a list of types which identify virtual functions set.
 It can be handled using metaprogramming magic to compile-time concatenate strings to produce a single value out of a set of parameters.
 Similar approach is used to handle `reqd_work_group_size` and other compile-time properties that accept integers:

 ```c++
 // Helper to hide variadic list of arguments under a single type